narcis-serbanescu/ansible_jenkins_tomcat/README.md

 Dependencies
 ------------

 Basic installation of RHEL79 OS, that will host Tomcat and Jenkins installations.
+Any existing JDK package will be removed by the role.

 Example Playbook
 ----------------